ParallelMaths/parallel/pages/3-summaze.md

 </div>
 :::

 If you carried on the calculation for the full 64 squares, then you should arrive at 9,223,372,036,854,775,808 grains on the 64th square.

 If you want to add up all the grains on all the squares, then total is double the number of grains on the final square minus 1.
 (You can check this by looking at the table above.
-The total number of grains for the first, say, five squares is 1 + 2 + 4 + 8 + 16 = 31, which is the same as \[2 x 16\] – 1 = 31.)
+The total number of grains for the first, say, five squares is 1 + 2 + 4 + 8 + 16 = 31, which is the same as \[2 × 16\] – 1 = 31.)

 This means that the total number of grains on all 64 squares is:
-\[2 x 9,223,372,036,854,775,808\] – 1 = 18,446,744,073,709,551,615.
+(2 × 9,223,372,036,854,775,808) – 1 = 18,446,744,073,709,551,615.

 That is about 100 billion tonnes of rice, which is about hundred times more rice than the whole Earth grows each year.
 That is the power of exponential growth.

 ::: problem
 <div class="marks">4 marks</div>